 In Part 1 we looked at the spiritual significance of J. K. Rowling’s Harry Potter Series.
 Starting the companion site to The Pilgrimage of Faeriae with a discussion of HP is no arbitrary decision.
-HP is unprecedented in the thickness of its symbols (in my opinion!).
-And as such, Rowling’s work has provoked my process as a fantasy writer.
-I start with her to bring you along a journey of discoveries.
+HP is unprecedented in the thickness of its symbols.
+Rowling’s work has provoked my process as a fantasy writer, and I start with her work to bring you along a journey of discoveries.
 We’ll be leaving the HP platform for the unknown, shortly.

 First, if you’re a bit skeptical about the spiritual impact of symbolism in a written work, Good!

 Return in Philosophical Thought to the Validity of Symbols

 When alchemy first developed (in pre-modernism) direct spiritual contact with the divine was the source of knowledge and revelation.
 In this era, symbols retained intrinsic value and were known to have spiritual import.

 In modernism, the institution (scholars and professors) became the authoritative source of knowledge.
 In that era symbols lost spiritual value because their truth could not be derived from reason, logic and empirical data.
 Symbols retained nothing more than their two dimensional forms.

 However, in postmodernism both sources of knowledge are considered valid.

 Symbolism is everywhere.
 It gets straight down into the nature of our humanity and connection to God.
 A quality grasp of symbolism would serve to increase spiritual satisfaction and mature our relationship with truth.